Department of Marketing

 - Yue Liu Doctoral Student of Marketing

 - Carolyn Massiah, Ph.D.
-Associate Lecturer of Marketing
+Interim Chair & Associate Lecturer, Marketing

 - Robert Mattis Adjunct Lecturer of Marketing